JoshFagan/sphero_toolbox/README.md

             * [Paths to update](https://www.mathworks.com/help/ros/ug/ros-custom-message-support.html)
 ### Documentation
 - [ ] Organize documentation
+    - [ ] Update installation documentation
     - [ ] Contents of directory
     - [ ] How to run the Sphero
         - [ ] Getting Started Demo
         - [ ] API
-    - [x] One time admin installation instructions for Pi
-    - [x] Installation every student needs to do on their local machine
     - [ ] Dev documentation
         - [ ] How to add more actions
         - [ ] How to report more sensors
         - [ ] Using Linux for action message generation
+    - [x] One time admin installation instructions for Pi
+    - [x] Installation every student needs to do on their local machine
 - [ ] Add more descriptive comments
     - [ ] Especially to nontransparent system calls